 Thousands of veterans find that they have difficulty breathing decades after they were discharged from service.
-While you were in the service, Agent Orange, burn pits, and other toxins could have damaged your lungs and might not show up until years after service.
+While you were in the service, Agent Orange, burn pits, and other toxins may have damaged your lungs and might not show up until years later.
 If you have symptoms or a diagnosis of emphysema or COPD, and you think they are related to your time in the service, you may be eligible for VA disability benefits.

 In this article about VA disability for emphysema: